Diet & Nutrition

 This is a recipe I’ve modified and tweaked over the years to give a delicious flavor for tacos or taco salads.
 I think you’ll love it.

-I’m always looking for ways to make turkey taste better.
+I’m always looking for ways to make turkey taste better, hence this Taco Soup Recipe.
 This is a low-fat recipe if you use string cheese and quark instead of cheddar and sour cream and it’s delicious.

 How would you feel if you decided not to vaccinate your child and he/she came down with polio?
 I have several clients with Post Polio Syndrome, and let me tell you, their life is constant and unending pain.
 Granted, you may have a bank account large enough to overcome a case of Parvo in your puppy (if it survives,) but is it worth it for the puppy to have to go through that?
 Or Feline Leukemia in your cat?
 Vaccines are cheap and effective insurance for these deadly and debilitating diseases.
 Now let me give you some other options.